 - cranberries

-- a cinnamon sugar layer, such as from my pumpkin coffee cake recipe.
+- a cinnamon sugar layer, for example from my pumpkin coffee cake recipe.

 On top of the bread, you can add: